If you lose the connection to your Slingbox

 - Try restarting your Slingbox by pressing and then immediately releasing the Reset button on the back panel.
 Allow your Slingbox a few moments to reset itself.
 When both red lights on the front panel are glowing steadily, your Slingbox is ready.

 - If none of these suggestions help, go to setup.slingbox.com to reconfigure your Slingbox for Internet Viewing.
-If you have a Slingbox 350 or 500, see the article below.
+If you have a Slingbox 350, Slingbox M1, or a SlingTV/Slingbox 500, see the article below.

 If this happens repeatedly, you might want to check with your ISP to see if there's something wrong with your home network connection.